 What is Adenomyosis?

-This condition may affect 20% to 65% of females and often develops during a woman’s reproductive years.
-While not life-threatening, adenomyosis can cause severe pain and discomfort, which is why treatment is recommended for those suffering from symptoms.
+This condition may affect 20% to 65% of women and most commonly develops in reproductive-age women.
+While not life-threatening, adenomyosis can cause severe pain and discomfort, which is why treatment from an adenomyosis specialist NYC is recommended for improved quality of life.

 Causes & Risks

-Although the exact causes aren’t known, various studies have suggested a link to hormones like estrogen, progesterone, prolactin, and follicle-stimulating hormones.
+Although the exact causes of adenomyosis aren’t known, various studies have suggested a link to hormones like estrogen, progesterone, prolactin, and follicle-stimulating hormones.

 - Although adenomyosis doesn’t directly cause infertility, there seems to be a link between it and other possible conditions.
 The issues contribute to difficulty becoming pregnant or carrying a pregnancy to term.